Reliance Communications

-Reliance Communications Limited (RCOM) was an Indian mobile network provider headquartered in Navi Mumbai, Maharashtra that offered voice and 2G and 3G and 4G data services.
+Reliance Communications Limited (RCOM) was an Indian mobile network provider headquartered in Navi Mumbai, Maharashtra that offered voice and 2G, 3G and 4G data services.

 In February 2019, the company filed for bankruptcy as it was unable to sell assets to repay its debt.
 It has an estimated debt of ₹500 billion against assets worth ₹180 billion.

 As of March 2020, the company reworked its strategy and continues to operate 4G data services, fixed-line communications, data center services, and enterprise solutions as well as subsea cable networks under the banner name, "Global Cloud Xchange".

 In July 2025, the loan account of Reliance Communications was classified as Fraud by India's Largest Public Sector Bank - State Bank of India.

 History

 Reliance Communications was founded in India on 15 July 2004 as Reliance Infocomm Limited with the introduction of its nationwide CDMA2000 service.
 It became Reliance Communications Limited in 2006.
 The company introduced its GSM service in 2008.
 It began using MIMO technology in 2011 to improve the quality of its 3G service, providing a data rate of up to 28 Mbit/s.

 In the 2010 spectrum auction, Reliance obtained licenses for 3G spectrum in three cities at a total licensing fee of ₹58.64 billion.
 The company reduced the price of its 3G service by 61 percent in May 2012.

 Reliance and Lenovo introduced their co-branded Android smartphones in India in 2013.

 The company ended its CDMA operations in 2016, and migrated its subscribers to its GSM and LTE networks by September the same year.